Combining a comprehensive interior design curriculum with a powerful management courses.

 ● Visual Communication

-Courses are selected by the administration depending on student requests and faculty availability and include topics such as economics, management, law and marketing principles.
+Modules/Courses are selected by the administration depending on student requests and faculty availability and include topics such as economics, management, law and marketing principles.
 Check our course web pages regularly for the most comprehensive and up-to-date information.

 To see the complete curriculum, please download the Bachelor of Science in Business Administration brochure.